niccolo-bucciantini/XNS4.0/documentation/source/examples_stt.md

 # Examples in STTs

 Here we present a few examples to show how to work with the code and the related performances.
 All cases have been run on a laptop.
+If you wish to run one of them, just copy the **SYSTEMXNS.f90** file from the related subfolder, in the *documentantion/examples* directory.

 ## Non-rotating, unmagnetised NS in STT with the APR EoS